 Coleman School is one of eight elementary schools in the San Rafael City Schools Elementary District.
 It serves students in grades kindergarten through fifth in central San Rafael.
-Our current enrollment is approximately 404 children.
-We are comprised of 51% Socioeconomically Disadvantaged students and 37% English Learners.
-Our school is supported by our wonderful Parent Teacher Organization (PTO) and our English Language Advisory Committee (ELAC).
+Our current enrollment is approximately 380 children.
+We are comprised of 51% Socioeconomically Disadvantaged students and 34% English Learners.
+Our school is supported by our Parent Teacher Organization (PTO), our English Language Advisory Committee (ELAC) and our School Site Council (SSC).